 Commonly used as a laxative, psyllium is a grain with high fiber content, up to 70% more than oats.
-Once in the stomach, psyllium doesn't get absorbed in the small intestine, passing right through to the large one, where it absorbs excess water and increases around 10 times in volume, becoming a mucilaginous gel responsible for bulking the stools and stimulating their elimination.
-Psyllium is usually taken as a supplement, in powdered form or capsules, with plenty of liquids.
+Once in the stomach, psyllium doesn't get absorbed in the small intestine and passes right through to the large one.
+There, it absorbs excess water and increases around 10 times in volume, becoming a mucilaginous gel responsible for bulking the stools and stimulating their elimination.
+Psyllium is usually taken as a supplement in powder or capsule form, with plenty of liquids.

 Mallow has anti-inflammatory properties, and its mucilage content is often used to treat mucosal irritations of the mouth and throat that cause dry cough.
 It acts as a demulcent, forming a protective film over inflamed mucous membranes.
 Mallow's flowers and leaves are typically used as tea or tinctures to be taken therapeutically.
 Due to its thickening properties, mallow leaves are added into sauces and soups.
 The medicinal properties of this herb are also available in supplements and creams.

 This beautiful, aromatic flowering plant has many properties and offers a variety of health benefits.
-Its mucilage provides effective antitussive action, and it is often used to treat the common cold and other respiratory ailments.
-Hibiscus is mostly found online in capsule form.
+Its mucilage provides effective antitussive actions, and it is often used to treat the common cold and other respiratory ailments.
+Hibiscus is mostly found online in capsule form or as tea.

 4. Slippery Elm

-This is a very popular herb when it comes to treating heartburn and other gastrointestinal illnesses, and even Crohn's disease.
-Its mucilage has an extremely soothing effect on the intestinal walls, relieving pain, irritation, and inflammation.
+This is a very popular herb when it comes to treating heartburn and other gastrointestinal illnesses, including Crohn's disease.
+Its mucilage has an extremely soothing effect on the intestinal walls, helpful in relieving pain, irritation, and inflammation.
 One of the advantages of consuming this herb lies in its notorious lack of side effects.
 Slippery elm is commonly found in the form of tablets and tea.

 5. Indian Gooseberry

-This climbing, leafy cactus - also known as "Barbados gooseberry," "lemon vine," "sweet Mary," and many other popular names - is used mainly for its great medicinal properties, although its fruits and leaves are also widely consumed in the areas where it grows.
-Being a cactus and therefore an extremely drought-resistant plant, its mucilage content is significant, and it has been used essentially to treat skin injuries.
+This climbing, leafy cactus is mainly used for its great medicinal properties, although its fruits and leaves are also widely consumed in the areas where it grows.
+Being a cactus, it has a significant mucilage content, which has been used to treat skin injuries.
 Its lack of toxicity and side effects has been widely studied, and its folk use for wound healing has been recognized.
-To make the most of Indian gooseberry's mucilage content, it's best to consume it in the form of powder and capsules.
+To make the most of Indian gooseberry's mucilage content, it's best to consume it in powder or capsule form.

 As you can see, mucilage in plants has an enormous potential for treating a variety of conditions.
 This powerful compound can also be found in dietary fiber products and capsules.
-Now that you know a little bit more about it, next time you have a stomach complaint, a burn, or a minor injury, instead of running to the medicine cabinet, you might consider turning to your garden.
+Now that you know more about it, next time you have a stomach complaint or a minor injury, instead of running to the medicine cabinet, you might consider turning to your garden.